 FYI, the top layer of pork chops in the slow cooker will be darker than the bottom layers.
 They’re still delicious and sometimes even more flavorful because all that dry rub sticks right to them!

 Sprinkle the BBQ chops with a little chopped parsley to give them a little freshness and a pop of green color.

-I already told you we like these pork chops best served with Idahoan Mashed Potatoes.
-You just can’t beat real potatoes, that is really easy!
+We like these pork chops best served with Idahoan Mashed Potatoes.
+You just can’t beat real potatoes that are really easy!